 - Major life transitions (divorce, career shifts, becoming a parent, and other big changes)

 Trained as a systems therapist, Julia looks at individual issues in relationship to the bigger picture — family history, a person's work and home life, cultural and societal norms.
 Her aim is to get to know a client as a full, dynamic person and not just a set of symptoms.
 She then collaborates with the client to create the most effective course of action to a more healthy and vital life.

 Looking to get in right away?
 Julia keeps her practice small, so that she can offer more flexible scheduling and give more attention to her clients.
 She's a native of the Madison area and has been practicing in the vibrant Atwood neighborhood for most of her career.

 When she's not helping clients, she's usually spending time with her husband, twin daughters, stepson, and their assortment of animals.

-Hundreds of therapists worldwide have completed Addressing and Treating Sex Issues in Psychotherapy (ATSIP), our flagship education program.
-If you're looking for an ATSIP-certified therapist in your state or country, start your search here.View the Therapist Locator
+Hundreds of therapists worldwide have completed Assessing and Treating Sex Issues in Psychotherapy (ATSIP), our flagship education program.
+If you're looking for an ATSIP-certified therapist in your state or country, start your search here.View the Provider Locator

 To inquire about becoming a client, start here.